hugorbarbosa/cpp-project-template/doc/README.md

 # Documentation

-Insert documentation related to the project into this directory.
-For example, this documentation can be the library API reference, user guide, architecture diagrams, etc.
+Add project documentation to this directory.
+For example, this documentation can include the library API reference, user guide, architecture diagrams, etc.